isomerpages/mccy-harmonycircle/pages/Harmony Circle Materials.md

 permalink: /materials/
 description: ""
 ---
-The materials below are provided to support and facilitate ground engagements of Harmony Circles.
-We hope these will provide clarity in the roles you play within the community and develop stronger relationships with the various stakeholders.
+The references attached aim to support and facilitate ground engagements for the Harmony Circles.
+These documents will provide clarity and guidance in the roles you play within the community and to develop stronger relationships with the various stakeholders.

 | Document Name | Attachments |
 | -------- | -------- |